ljhuang020623/Project9/README.md

-# Project 8
+# Project 9

-For our Midterm Project we have been tasked with creating To-Do List application where the user is able to enter a limit of seven daily tasks.
+For our Project 9 we have been tasked with creating To-Do List application where the user is able to enter a limit of seven daily tasks.

 ## Features